cudail/snolf-rb2/README.md

 v2.7
 * Snolf is immune to spinning flame jets (toggleable with command)
+* Infinite lives is enabled by default
+* Stopped boss mode triggering on Egg Rock Zone Act 2

 v2.6
 * The angle of rings dropped by bosses now depend on where the boss is facing